AvePoint/cloud-api/docs/docs/services-and-features/m365/subscription.md

 # Retrieve Subscription Consumption

-The `/cloudbackup/licenseconsumption` API endpoint empower users to monitor subscription consumption through standardized HTTP GET requests.
-This API offers comprehensive insights into subscription usage, helping users manage resources efficiently and ensure compliance with their service agreements.
+Get the subscription consumption information (`/cloudbackup/licenseconsumption` navigation property) of Cloud Backup for Microsoft 365.
+By invoking the `/cloudbackup/licenseconsumption` endpoint, users can gain comprehensive insights into subscription usage, facilitating efficient resource management and ensuring service compliance.

 ## Permission

 The following permission is required to call this API.
 You must register an app through AvePoint Online Services > App registration to authenticate and authorize your access to AvePoint Graph Modern API.
-For details, refer to [Authentication and Authorization](/Use%20AvePoint%20Graph%20Modern%20API.md/#authentication-and-authorization)
+For details, refer to [Authentication and Authorization](/docs/docs/Use%20AvePoint%20Graph%20Modern%20API.md/#authentication-and-authorization).

 | API   | Permission  |
 |-------------------|----------------------|
 |`/cloudbackup/licenseconsumption`|microsoft365backup.subscriptionInfo.read.all |

-## API Method
+## Request

 | Method | Path | Description |
 | --- | --- | --- |